jibolashittubolu/Python-Image-Resizer/README.md

 # Python-Image-Resizer
-A customizable image resizer written in Python
+A customizable image resizer written in Python.